hack-technicolor/hack-technicolor/docs/Upgrade.md

 ```

-PThe last command above will intentionally make the Gateway to crash.
+The last command above will intentionally make the Gateway to crash.
 Wait for it to reboot completely.

 ## Completing setup